Morphisms on the modular curve $X_0(p)$ and degree $6$ points

 However, in all these cases, all simple abelian subvarieties $A$ of dimension $\leq3$ in the decomposition of the Jacobian $J_0(p)$ have analytic rank $0$.
 This can be checked on LMFDB by searching all newforms of level $p$, weight $2$, dimension $1-3$, and character order $1$.
 Therefore, their rank is also $0$ by Kolyvagin's theorem (generalized by Kato \cite[Corollary 14.3]{kato2004p}) and we get a contradiction. \end{proof}

 The only remaining levels are $p=193,197$.
 These two curves $X_0(p)$ are of genera $15$ and $16$, respectively.
 In addition, there exist positive rank abelian varieties $A\subset J_0(p)$ of dimension $\leq3$ and we cannot use \Cref{AV_cor} to eliminate them.
-We first deal with $p=193$.